georgercarder/walk_thru_phase0/README.md

 This is an Ethereum blog, so we assume the reader is familiar with Ethereum as a platform as well as the motivation for the upgrade to Eth 2.0.
 If not, check out these links to get up to speed.

 The Eth2.0 upgrade is to be rolled out in phases.
-The large dedicated community designing and engineering this upgrade has broken the roll out into 4 phases:
+The large dedicated community that has assembled to design and engineer this upgrade has broken the roll out into 4 phases:

 - Phase 0: the beacon chain (the current phase)